 iii) Maintenance work not completed but required before the next day's start.

-w) EMERGENCY PROVISIONS AND PROCEDURES
+w) Emergency Provisions and Procedures

 1) Each site shall have an emergency plan.

 2) A medium first aid kit and blankets shall be on site.

 3) All jump masters shall be qualified in life saving techniques, first aid and cardiopulmonary resuscitation techniques through the American Red Cross or equivalent training, including "in water rescue of spinal injuries or unconscious patients".